hikeventures/hikeventures.github.io/_posts/reviews/2013-01-21-petzl-nao-headlamp-test.markdown

 ---

 ## Recommendation
-I have tested the Petzl Nao headlamp on <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">our trip to Sarek</a> in Sweden.
+I have tested the old model of the Petzl Nao headlamp on <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">our trip to Sarek</a> in Sweden.
 The Petzl Nao is a pretty strong headlamp and you can charge the Nao via USB.
 You may also consider a lighter headlamp if you don't need the power of the Petzl Nao.
 As I do packrafting, there might be also situations where we packraft till late into the night so a brighter headlamp is more useful for me to properly see whats in front of me.
 I also found it quite comfortable to go jogging with the Petzl Nao.

-<a href="http://www.backcountry.com/petzl-nao-headlamp"><button type="button" class="btn btn-danger">Read more about the Petzl Nao</button></a>
+<a href="http://amzn.to/2gDm8Nm"><button type="button" class="btn btn-danger"Buy on Amazon</button></a>

 ---